google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 Any type of move will do this, even when you "move" the value into a different variable with stuff like `let y = x;`.

-This isn't _quite_ uninitialized: it's just that using after a move is straight up UB in Rust.
+This isn't _quite_ uninitialized: it's just that using after a move is straight up UB in Rust, much like reading from freed memory.
 In particular, unlike most pointers to uninitialized values, this dangling pointer is unsound to *write* to as well.

 Working with dangling pointers can often lead to similar problems as working with uninitialized values.